-I am currently studying HCI and information visualization at the University of Michigan School of Information with advisor Eytan Adar.
-I began my phd in 2009.
-I have an M.S.I. in Information Analysis & Retrieval from the University of Michigan School of Information as well as an M.F.A.
+I am completing my Ph.D. in information visualization and HCI at the University of Michigan School of Information with advisor Eytan Adar.
+Prior degrees include an M.S.I. in Information Analysis & Retrieval from the University of Michigan School of Information as well as an M.F.A.
 (Experimental Poetics and Prose) from the Jack Kerouac School for Disembodied Poetics at Naropa University.

 To contact me directly, email me at jessica dot hullman at gmail or jhullman at umich dot edu.